R Code Snippets

 summary(iris.rlm)

 The default method is based on Huber’s error function.
-If Tukey’s biweight should be used, the parameter method
+If Tukey’s biweight should be used, the parameter method should be changed in the following way:

 # ridge regression with Tukey's biweight